Open Conservation Grant Cycle

 Letter of Support

-If the applicant is an individual or member organization a letter of support from the local WNPS chapter is required.
+At least one letter of support is required; a letter of support from the local WNPS chapter is highly recommended.

 Financial Need (For Chapters Only):

 Chapters or member organizations with limited financial resources are encouraged to apply.

 For individuals seeking grants, confirmation of current WNPS membership is required.